2M0rr0w/filtertool/README.md

 SOUNDS_FOLDER="sounds"
 ```

-You can regenerate the sound file union and sync the sound pack manually with:
+You can sync the sound pack manually with:

 ```bash
 npm run generate-sounds